-All-rounder Aidee Walker played in a band that won the 1998 Smokefree Rockquest.
-In her final year of acting studies at Unitec, Walker was cast in film The Locals.
-Following an extended, on-off role on Outrageous Fortune — as the ballsy Draska Doslic — she was award-nominated for How to Meet Girls from a Distance.
-Walker-directed short film Friday Tigers won two gongs at the 2013 NZ International Film Festival.
+At Hamilton Girls' High School Aidee Walker was part of band Handsome Geoffrey, which won the 1998 Smokefree Rockquest.
+Acting soon took centre stage.
+In her final year of acting studies at Unitec, Walker was cast in horror film The Locals.
+Following an extended, on-off role on Outrageous Fortune — as the feisty Draska Doslic — she was nominated for comedy How to Meet Girls from a Distance.
+She has also written, directed (and often acted) in a run of shorts, and helmed two episodes of Westside while seven months pregnant.
+Her short Friday Tigers won two awards at the 2013 NZ International Film Festival.

 She's played rep hockey and studied Māori.
 She plays guitar.
 She has directed three music videos for her friend, singer Anna Coddington ...
-She has lived in California, London, Spain and Hamilton ...
-If this was anyone else, I expect they'd have collapsed from exhaustion, or exploded from the effort.
-Greg Dixon in the NZ Herald, 5 October 2013
+She's been to five universities, was sports captain at her high school, has a bachelor's degree in performing arts from Unitec and has made an award-winning short film which she wrote, directed and acted in ... if this was anyone else, I expect they'd have collapsed from exhaustion, or exploded from the effort.
+Writer Greg Dixon in The NZ Herald, 5 October 2013

 Twenty-four year-old barman Dave finds his life turned upside down when he meets the girl of his dreams — Cara, 14 years his senior, and the owner of three kids.
 Over two seasons, the light-hearted drama explored whether their live-in relationship could survive the weight of low expectations, and her unruly family.
 Created by Kate McDermott (This is Her), Step Dave starred Swedish emigre Sia Trokenheim (2014 film Everything we Loved) and Brit born Jono Kenyon.
 Interest in the format encompassed the Ukraine — which remade the show in 2016 — France, Hungary and Greece.